 Uefa president Michel Platini says the best way to tackle racism in football is for referees to stop a match whenever there is abuse.

-BBC Panorama programme highlighted incidents of racism at stadiums in Poland and Ukraine, who will co-host Euro 2012.
+A BBC Panorama programme highlighted incidents of racism at stadiums in Poland and Ukraine, who will co-host Euro 2012.

 "Referees can finish the game.
 They have this power in case of racism," Platini told the BBC's David Bond.